Degrees in Human Services

 Degrees in human services offer a broad education in communication, regulation, and cultural competency that qualify you for a wide range of positions in social service and assistance programs.
 Degrees are available at the associate through doctoral levels to provide qualifications for everything from entry-level administrative work to high-level management and policy jobs.

-A degree in human services is a solid investment in the social justice economy.
+A degree in human services can be a meaningful path for those interested in social impact careers.

 You pursue this kind of education not just because you are interested in a job and a career.
 You do it because you are interested in health, equity, and justice.
-You see a role for yourself in making lives better, and you have a hunger for the knowledge you need to make a real difference in that role.
+You see a role for yourself in making lives better, and you have a hunger for the knowledge you need to do the work well.

 What Makes a Degree in Human Services Different from a Social Work Degree?